Master of Fine Arts

 - Recommendation to the Dean of the School of Graduate Studies for advancement to candidacy by the graduate thesis committee.

 The graduate thesis committee will examine and evaluate the student’s performance in the Professional Exhibition and Artist Lecture, and report the results to the School of Graduate Studies on the form titled “Final Report on Candidate” by the deadline specified in the Academic Calendar.
-The advisor and department chairperson will certify receipt of a copy of the Exhibition Catalog and an image portfolio and/or documentation in cd/dvd format of the Exhibition.
+The Thesis Committee Chair will certify receipt of an image portfolio and/or documentation on USB drive of the Exhibition.